Updated April 6, 2013

 The Pure Draft is much more malty and sweet – and not necessarily in a good way.
 It’s more skunky than anything.

 Lotus Blossom Cafe is the Chinese quick service arm.

 They offer similar options as Joy of Tea, with the addition of Yuengling and Bud Light on draft.

 Not really a country per se, the Coolpost is a little African.

-It offers the usual on draft in addition to Safari Amber and Land Shark.
 “Safari Amber” is only available here and Animal Kingdom, but it’s really Anheuser-Busch’s amber red that they sell under a number of different names at various theme parks, arenas, ballparks, restaurants etc. Still, it’s a better option than the competition here.
 With better German beers just a few hundred feet away, most people can safely skip the Outpost.

 We’ll be seeing Yuengling at several spots on our Journey.
 It is not as Chinese as it might sound (we saw it first over at Lotus Blossom) as Yuengling is actually the oldest brewery in the United States.
 The Traditional Lager is a 4.4% American amber that’s more full-bodied than your typical macro lager.
 Yuengling is a barbecue staple down here in Florida and would be a good choice if you’ve never heard of it before.

 The Trinken Cart is your first opportunity for a German drink.